christoph2/objutils/docs/README.rst

 -  `Christoph Schueler <cpu12.gems@googlemail.com>`_ - Initial work and project lead.

-See also the list of  `contributors <CONTRIBUTORS>`_ who participated in this project.
+See also the list of  `contributors <../CONTRIBUTORS>`_ who participated in this project.

 License
 -------

-This project is licensed under the GNU General Public License v2.0 - see the `LICENSE <LICENSE>`_ file for details.
+This project is licensed under the GNU General Public License v2.0 - see the `LICENSE <../LICENSE>`_ file for details.

 Contribution
 ------------